 while an objective is a problem to solve or an improvement opportunity to explore, key results indicate if that particular problem is solved or if that particular opportunity has succeeded in execution.

 under each objective, a team would set 2-5 key results – measurable outcomes that represent a valuable change in the business. note that key results are not activities you complete. they are the outcomes of those activities. so if you, for example, complete 3 projects, what kind of real-life impact are you expecting to see? that would be the desired outcome.

 take a look at a few examples of outcomes that are focused on business value:

 - customer acquisition outcomes – daily active users, registrations, participants, number of sales meetings, onboarded clients, calls, interviews with partners.

-- interaction outcomes – unique views or reads, website conversion, completion of onboarding steps, number of clients using a new feature, click-through rate, open rate, success rate, bounce rate, new traffic.
+- interaction outcomes – unique views or reads, website conversion, completion of onboarding steps, number of clients using a new feature, click-through rate (on popups, links and pages), open rate, success rate, bounce rate, new traffic.